egc112/OpenWRT-egc-add-on/DL-WRX36/README.md

 This repo conains several 2.9.0 firmwares for IPQ8074 e.g. Dynalink DL-WRX36

-There is also older 2.7 firmware available both from the kvalo (CT firmware) and official qualcomm sources
+There is also older 2.7 firmware available both from the kvalo and official qualcomm sources

 You can view your current firmware with: `dmesg | grep HK`
 ```